hitchtest/hitch/docs/services/selenium.rst

         # Service definition in engine's setUp:
         self.services['Firefox'] = hitchselenium.SeleniumService(
             xvfb=False           # Optional (default: False).
-If xvfb is installed, this will run firefox hidden. shunt_window=True    # Optional (default: True).
+If true, this will run firefox hidden. shunt_window=True    # Optional (default: True).
 This will move the window out of the way of the mouse, to coordinates (0, 0). implicitly_wait=5.0  # Optional (default: 5.0).
 Set implicitly_wait value of the selenium driver.
         )